Council tax is paid to your local district, borough or city council. Many allow you to pay your bill or view your account details online.

 Council Tax is a tax much like income tax and VAT and not a charge for different services.
 Whether someone benefits from council services depends very much on the personal circumstances of those individuals concerned.
 Therefore, not everyone will benefit from all the services available.

-Councils with responsibility for providing adult care services were again given Government permission to raise council tax by up to 2% in addition to the maximum 2% permitted for 2020 to 2021.
+Councils with responsibility for providing adult care services were again given government permission to raise council tax by up to 2% in addition to the maximum 3% permitted for 2023 to 2024.

 The Secretary of State for Communities and Local Government has made an offer to adult social care authorities.
 'Adult social care authorities' are local authorities, which have functions under Part 1 of the Care Act 2014 and include county councils in England.

-Our agreed 2.0% increase in council tax in 2020 to 2021 means an increase of £20.58 a year - or 40p a week - for a band B property.
-Most homes in Derbyshire are band A or B. All the 2% increase is to support the delivery of adult social care duties and responsibilities ; there is no increase in council tax to support general spending.
+Our agreed 3.75% increase in council tax in 2023 to 2024 means an increase of £41.55 a year - or 80p a week - for a band B property.
+Most homes in Derbyshire are band A or B. There is a 1.25% increase to support the delivery of adult social care duties and responsibilities - and a 2.5% increase in council tax to support general spending.

 Table showing council tax bands including the amount attributable to adult social care precept

-The adult social care charge is ring-fenced to adult social care services, that is the additional funding raised through Council Tax can only be used to support these services.
-This charge is used to help fund the full range of social care related services, including:
+The adult social care precept is ring-fenced to adult social care services.
+The additional funding raised through Council Tax can only be used to support these services.
+It is used to help fund the full range of social care related services, including:

 - expanding services to support the timely discharge of clients from hospital with either a residential or home-based care package